This post is also available in: Hindi

 Heat about 2 cups of oil in a thick bottom pan on low flame.
 When the oil is sufficiently hot, slide in a few rolls at one time.

-Let them fry on low to medium heat till light golden brown.
-Similarly fry all the rolls.
+Let them fry on low to medium heat until light golden brown.
+Similarly, fry all the rolls.

 Serve hot to get the crisp taste.

 Don’t cook the vegetables too much, just cook them to make them moist but still retain the crunch.